There are many reasons that you may need to send money to someone overseas in the future if you haven’t already.

 Getting A Guaranteed Exchange Rate Over An Estimated One

-When you get a quote from a money transfer service, the exchange rate that they give you will usually be estimated instead of guaranteed.
-This is because the exchange rate is always shifting on a constant basis; the rate that you see one hour may not be the same one the next hour, for instance.
+When you get a quote from a money transfer service, the exchange rate you give will usually be estimated instead of guaranteed.
+This is because the exchange rate is always shifting constantly; the rate that you see one hour may not be the same one the next hour, for instance.

 Even though you’ll be paying just a small, fractional margin of the exchange rate, it should still matter to you what the rate is.
 The only way to ensure that you get a rate suitable for you will be to ask for a guaranteed exchange rate over one that is merely estimated.